Alon-Alush/AlushPacker/README.md

 The packer binaries can be downloaded here: [latest release binaries](https://github.com/Alon-Alush/AlushPacker/releases/tag/v1.0.0).

+## Usage

-To pack a program, you must specify its *input name*.
-Optionally, you can specify the *output name* to write to.
+To pack a program, you generally specify its *input name* and *output name*.
+If an *output name* is not provided, the packed file will automatically be written to the input directory with a `_packed` filename extension.

 For example:

 ```
 packer <input_file> <output_file>
 ```

+Here's the full usage:

 ```
 > packer.exe